nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to use the commands with description descriptions.
+Shows a message explaning how to use the commands with detailed descriptions.

 ![help message](images/helpMessage.png)